 BOSTON (CBS) – I have been thinking about college planning this week!
 Because….

 There are over 30 locations in Massachusetts where these workshops will be held.
-Many will be next Sunday.
-They are also providing some alternative dates, starting with this Wednesday and then they repeat the program on February 28th.
+Most will be next Sunday.
+They are also providing some alternative dates, starting with this Wednesday and then they repeat the program thru March 7th.
 Check their website for more information.

 There will be financial aid professionals from Massachusetts colleges and universities to help families and students complete the Free Application for Federal Student Aid (FAFSA), which is required for students seeking financial aid, including grants and loans.

 Download the (FAFSA) form and review it.
-They want financial information from the parents such as your income, assets and savings.
+They ask for financial information from the parents such as your income, assets and savings.
 A stepparent’s information is required as well.

 The sooner you get this form in the better your chances are for getting financial aid.
 This is serious stuff, get it in too late and there may not be any money left for the schools to give out.
-They like to send out the acceptance letter and often with it is another letter, the award letter, with your financial-aid offer.
+They like to send out the acceptance letter and with it the award letter, with your financial-aid offer.

-And this year students can expect to receive a new kind of award letter—a financial aid shopping sheet created by the Consumer Financial Protection Bureau.
-This letter includes important information including a school’s graduation record, the loan default rate and median borrowing at that institution.
+You may receive a financial aid shopping sheet created by the Consumer Financial Protection Bureau.
+This form includes important information including a school’s graduation record, the loan default rate and median borrowing at that institution.

 If you are going for help next Sunday, plan to be there a couple of hours and you need to bring some information with you.
 Check our website for more information.